 MBFC’s Country Freedom Rating: EXCELLENT

 Founded in 2015, The Hearty Soul is a Canadian website that publishes news on health, lifestyle, and positive news.
 According to their about page “The world is a place full of love and light, but it has some darker corners.
 And in years like 2022, those darker corners seem to get bigger and bigger.
 Our goal at The Hearty Soul is to brighten up your life with fun, funny, interesting, heartwarming, and moving articles about everyday people making it work.”

 The Hearty Soul is owned and published by Outmatch Associates, which publishes seven web properties.
 Advertising generates revenue.

 Analysis / Bias

-Overall, we rate The Hearty Soul a strong Pseudoscience website for the promotion of natural cures that are not backed by science and anti-vaccination propaganda.
-(D. Van Zandt 6/24/2017) Updated (2/9/2019)
+Overall, we rate The Hearty Soul a mild Pseudoscience website based on promoting questionable natural remedies that may be misleading or harmful without further research.
+(D. Van Zandt 6/24/2017) Updated (02/22/2023)

 Last Updated on July 1, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.